Lumavate-Team/documentation/docs/2-development.rst

     .. code-block:: go

-       docker ps
+       $ docker ps

  #.
 The command will return a list of containers, shown below.
-Collect the Container ID or Name for the tool whose logs you wish to stream.
+Collect the Container ID or Name of the tool whose logs you wish to stream.

     .. code-block:: go

   	CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS                       NAMES
- 	676f62d88565        gobasemac4:dev021418   "/bin/sh -c 'bee run'"   15 minutes ago      Up 16 minutes       0.0.0.0:5000- >8080/tcp       dreamy_albattani
+ 	676f62d88565        gobasemac4:dev021418   "/bin/sh -c 'bee run'"   15 minutes ago      Up 16 minutes       0.0.0.0:5000- >8080/tcp     gobasetool

  #.
 Using the Container ID or Name, run the command:

     .. code-block:: go

-       docker logs -f 676f62d88565
+       $ docker logs -f 676f62d88565

  #.
 The selected container's logs will now be streaming directly to your terminal.

 .. _Setup Custom Docker Containers: